 Investors can choose to build a portfolio that holds a mixture of large-cap and small-cap stocks.
 You can also include mid-cap and micro-cap stocks if you want to.

 You can construct your portfolio based on your risk tolerance.
-Investors who are willing to risk more for larger rewards can weight their portfolios more heavily toward small caps.
+Investors who are willing to risk more for larger rewards can weigh their portfolios more heavily toward small caps.
 Those who want more stability with the potential to earn significant returns from a new company, for example, can focus on large caps while holding a small allocation of small-cap stock.

 Large-Cap vs. Small-Cap Funds